RasmusApell/KDE-Arch-Solar-Wallpaper/README.md

 - Run every 5 minutes
 - Check the current time against sunrise/sunset
 - Change your wallpaper based on the solar period
-- Use customizable transition windows around sunrise/sunset
+- Use the 0-9 image sequence for smooth transitions
 - Apply changes to all displays and activities

 ## Troubleshooting